Mountain biking & BIM

 Don’t worry about the small stuff, worry about the big stuff

-That is to say: don’t look at the ground immediately ahead of you and concern yourself with things like small branches & apple-sized rocks, but keep your vision in the distance to spot the boulders, precipitous drops and the general flow of the track.
+That is to say: don’t look at the ground immediately ahead of you and concern yourself with things like small branches & apple-sized rocks.

 You must be quick-thinking but committed.
 Changing your mind half way through a tricky patch (when it looks a bit scary) is bound to end in disaster.

 What does this have to do with BIM ?

 Perhaps this could be applied to many things in life, but since this it is the topic of this blog, I will explain how it relates to BIM.